jwtill/AnimalShelter.Solution/README.md

 ### Acknowledgements

-Thanks to all my pairs this week for helping me understand the material in different ways, and to my family for support throughout the program
+Thanks to all my pairs this week for helping me understand the material in different ways, and to my family for support throughout the program!
 ------------------------------

 <center><a href="#">Return to Top</a></center>